BioMedIA-MBZUAI/HECKTOR2025/README.md

 3. **Computational & Memory Constraints**
     - **GPU**: Your code will run on NVIDIA T4 Tensor Core GPU with 16 GB VRAM.
 Please design the model so that it should be able to execute on this GPU.
     - **Memory Limit**: Peak RAM usage must stay under **16 GB**.
-    - **Docker size**:  The container you upload for your algorithm cannot exceed 10GB.
+    - **Docker Size**:  The container you upload for your algorithm cannot exceed 10GB.

 4. **Filesystem Write Permissions**
    All writes (models, logs, outputs) **must** go under `/tmp/`.
 Writing elsewhere on the filesystem will be ignored or blocked.